 Religious observance (holidays must be approved by the school district prior to the absence)

 Examples of unexcused absences (missed work, including exams, may be made up at the discretion of the teacher)

-Students may not have more than 10 class absences (excused and/or unexcused) per year course.
+Students may not have more than 10 class absences (excused and/or unexcused) per course.
 All absences (excused and unexcused) may be recovered by attending morning or afternoon sessions at school.
 The schedule is determined at the beginning of the school year.
 Regardless of the student’s numerical grade, failure to complete the required Recovery for absences more than 10 per course will result in a grade of “F” for that course.
 Students may not do Recovery until after an absence has occured.
 Recovery may not be done on a day in which the student was absent from school during the school day.
 Recovery may be done by seniors with early release during their early release time.
 Ninety (90) minutes is required per block to be recovered.

 CELL PHONES and other ELECTRONIC DEVICES